soltoggio/CT-graph/README.md

 Files:

+- gym_CTgraph: folder with the CT-graph code.

-- test_graph.py: script to the perform basic tests of the CT-Graph environments
+- test_graph.py: script to the perform basic tests of the CT-graph environments.

-- testDimRed.py: script to perform checks on the image dataset, e.g. dimensionality reduction and visualization with t-SNE.
+- testDimRed.py: script to perform checks on the input image dataset, e.g. dimensionality reduction and visualization with t-SNE.

-- ilearn.py: simple script to perform classification on the image dataset
+- ilearn.py: simple script to perform classification on the input image dataset.

 Using tensorboad:
 tensorboard --logdir='./logs' --port=6707